Established in England in 1817, Mitre is the world's oldest manufacturer of footballs. Bought by Pentland in 1995.

 |Mitre Sports International|

 In 2008 the International Labor Rights Forum released a report about major instances of child labor in the soccer ball industry in India.
 Around the same time HBO in America aired a news story entitled "Childhood Lost" on their show "Real Sports with Bryant Gumbel".
 The report exposed the horrid conditions taking place in India with the production of these balls through child labor.
 Some of the footage showed children stitching soccer balls for Mitre for 5 cents per hour.
 Mitre sued HBO for defamation, claiming the "show is defamatory because the kids were sewing balls for other companies as well".
+[Listed under Information due to age of report]

 |Pentland Group plc|